lucabarbaglia/t-VAR/README.md

 ## Installation

-You can install `tVARlarge` from GitHub as follows:
+You can install `tVAR` from GitHub as follows:

 ``` r
 install.packages("devtools")